benarnav/benarnav.github.io/posts/parking_monitor.md

 ## tl;dr

-I repurposed traffic cameras operated by New York City's Department of Transportation to monitor for illegal parking using computer vision, and then filed complaints to the police through an [official city website](https://portal.311.nyc.gov/article/?kanumber=KA-01986) for non-emergency issues.
+I repurposed traffic cameras operated by New York City's Department of Transportation (DOT) to monitor for illegal parking using computer vision, and then filed complaints to the police through an [official city website](https://portal.311.nyc.gov/article/?kanumber=KA-01986) for non-emergency issues.
 To assess the police response, I compared their reported actions with the actual situation on the ground.

 In over half the cases (52.15%), the vehicles were still illegally parked when the police marked the complaint as resolved, and in just 2.87% of cases did they issue a ticket.
 These numbers highlight serious flaws in the system and make a strong case for more automated ticketing, stricter police oversight, and street designs that naturally deter illegal parking.